 Future Research/Policy Recommendations/Conclusions

-Based on the evidenced presented in this paper, the authors have several recommendations.
-Firstly, in the immediate-to-short-term, there needs to be early intervention and education to prevent sexual offending and raise awareness about what constitutes (un)acceptable sexual behaviour.
+Based on the evidence presented in this paper, the authors have several recommendations.
+Firstly, in the immediate-to-short-term, early intervention and education is needed to prevent sexual offending and raise awareness about what constitutes (un)acceptable sexual behaviour.
 For example, recent evidence suggests that young people are influenced by viewing violent, often illegal, pornographic materials (Vera-Grey et al., 2021).
 This exposure must be countered to combat the exacerbation of existing rape culture.
-Having open, honest dialogues about sexual behaviours will also help to ensure that victims are not silenced and that they receive the help they urgently need.
+Having open, honest dialogues about sexual behaviours will also help to ensure victims are not silenced and that they receive the assistance they urgently need.
 This would help to break the cycle of violence and the externalising problems that help to explain the link between early life victimisation and later life perpetration.

-In the longer-term, efforts should focus on three things: challenging maladaptive narratives, where they exist; psychoeducation of both public and professionals working in the CJS to counter misinformation; and research that is aimed at providing evidence-based recommendations for the CJS.
+In the longer-term, efforts should focus on three things: challenging maladaptive narratives, ; psychoeducation of both public and professionals working in the CJS to counter misinformation; and research providing evidence-based recommendations for the CJS.
 In terms of narrative, this paper has highlighted the dangers of treating sexual offenders as a homogonous group of irredeemable offenders.
 Recent research has shown that those supportive of treatments such as CoSA focus on the efficacy and cost-effectiveness of the therapy (Richards & McCarten, 2018).
 In contrast, dehumanising language is predictive of lower support for rehabilitation efforts (Viki et al., 2012).
 This has led Richards and McCarten (2018) to suggest that the prevailing public dialogue could be successfully countered through non-emotive, humanising language.

-This would correspond with psychoeducation, given that those who are more knowledgeable about sex offenders and victims (who presumably share that greater knowledge) have more positive attitudes towards the sexual offenders (Spoo et al., 2018).
-Based on the work of Sparks and Wormith (2021) and others, primary areas to target would be the differential risk posed by different groups of offenders (e.g., that juvenile offenders are a lower risk group who are more treatable), the negative consequences of harsh sentences, and the difference between paedophilia and child molestation.
-The objective would be achieved through narrative shift via education.
-Psychoeducation messages should focus on using effective strategies (e.g., nudging) to alter public and political rhetoric, thereby promoting and enabling evidence-based policy change.
+This must correspond with psychoeducation, given that those who are more knowledgeable about sex offenders have more positive attitudes towards the sexual offenders (Spoo et al., 2018).
+Based on the work of Sparks and Wormith (2021) and others, primary educational targets would be the differential risk posed by different groups of offenders (e.g., that juvenile offenders pose lower risk group and are more treatable), the negative consequences of harsh sentences, and the difference between paedophilia and child molestation.
+This objective would be achieved through narrative shift via education.
+Psychoeducation messages should focus on using effective strategies (e.g., nudging) to alter public and political rhetoric, promoting and enabling evidence-based policy change.

-For example, researchers and those who work with sex offenders have been voicing the idea that sex crimes, and their prevention, should be viewed as a public health issue (Harper, et al. 2017; McCartan & Kemshall, 2021), including paedophilia (Harper et al., 2021).
-This approach would facilitate “both macro (societal, community, and institution based) and micro level (individual, family, and relational) solutions” (McCartan, et al. 2021:817) to the issue of sexual violence.
-It could divert punitive policies into more creative, productive, and humane programmes to achieve the general aim of a healthier society.
-This realignment of perspectives would facilitate the general discourse about not only sex offenders but sexual offences challenging both the ‘monstrous’ image and ‘rape myths’ creating a ‘real’ understanding of a social problem.
+For example, researchers and pracitioners believe that sex crimes should be viewed as a public health issue (Harper, et al. 2017; McCartan & Kemshall, 2021), including paedophilia (Harper et al., 2021).
+This approach would facilitate “both macro (societal, community, and institution based) and micro level (individual, family, and relational) solutions” (McCartan, et al. 2021:817).
+We could move away from punitive policies to more creative, productive, and humane programmes that strive fora healthier society.
+This realignment of perspectives would facilitate the general discourse around both sexual offenders and sexual offences, challenging the ‘monstrous’ image and ‘rape myths’ and creating a ‘real’ understanding of a social problem.